Advocacy

 In Alberta, the Ministry of Agriculture and Irrigation is responsible for regulating and enforcing milk laws.
 The most recent enforcement action that we are aware of occurred in 2018 and resulted in a legal case that was subsequently dropped by the government without going to trial.
 Details of this case can be found here: https://www.realmilk.com/david-rand-alberta-canada/.
 We are not aware of any more recent enforcement actions in Alberta.

-On March 7, 2023, the Canadian Artisan Dairy Alliance (CADA) met with the then Alberta Minister of Agriculture and Irrigation, Nate Horner, and presented current information about the health benefits and safe production methods of raw milk in support of our request for its legalization.
+On March 7, 2023, we met with the then Alberta Minister of Agriculture and Irrigation, Nate Horner, and presented current information about the health benefits and safe production methods of raw milk in support of our request for its legalization.
 Minister Horner directed the Food Services Branch to review research and legislation regarding the safe distribution of raw milk and its products.
 The new Minister, RJ Sigurdson, confirmed on August 14, 2023 that the Food Services Branch review is ongoing and that he would be happy to meet with CADA once it is completed.
+On April 3, 2024 we were advised by Minister Sigurdson that: "Review and analysis of the information found that the potential health risks of consuming raw milk outweigh the potential benefits.
+As such, the Government of Alberta does not support the sale of raw milk."
+We know that a new acting head of the Food Safety Branch provided this response when they took over this role and reached this conclusion without a proper assessment of the sience and instead based on direction from Health Canada officials.
+Had a true review of the science been done, they would have had to reach a different conclusion.

 British Columbia